| |

 • 2 cups white vinegar

-Before canning beets into pickles, you have to cook the beets and remove the outer skin.
-You can boil beets or roast beets, I prefer boiling them, to having the oven on in the summer.
-So that’s the method I will use.
+Before canning beets into pickles, you need to cook the beets and remove the outer skin.
+Beets can be boiled or roasted, but I prefer boiling them rather than turning on the oven in the summer, so that’s the method I use.

-Begin by trimming the beet tops to about an inch, and wash the beets well.
-You don’t want to cut the stems too short as it may cause the beautiful colored juice to drain out of the beets.
+Begin by trimming the beet tops to about one inch and wash the beets well.
+Do not cut the stems too short, as this can cause the deep red juice to drain out of the beets.

 A very large cooking pot filled with fresh beets covered with water before boiling.

 Place the beets in a large pot with enough water to cover them.
-Bring to a boil and cook until tender (until you can pierce them with a fork), about 15 minutes to half an hour depending on the size of your beets.
-Large beets take longer to cook than small beets.
+Bring to a boil and cook until tender, meaning you can easily pierce them with a fork.
+This usually takes about 15 minutes to half an hour, depending on the size of your beets.
+Larger beets will take longer to cook than smaller ones.

-While the beets cook, make your pickling brine.
+While the beets cook, make the pickling brine.

-In a large saucepan or Dutch oven combine the 2 cups sugar, 2 cups water, 2 cups vinegar, and spices.
-Stir the pickling liquid over medium heat until the sugar melts.
-Once it comes to a boil lower the temperature to simmer, while you finish with the beets.
+In a large saucepan or Dutch oven, combine the 2 cups granulated sugar, 2 cups water, 2 cups vinegar, and the spices.
+Stir the mixture over medium heat until the sugar has dissolved.
+Once the brine comes to a boil, reduce the heat and let it simmer while you finish preparing the beets.

-Drain the boiled beets, in a colander over the sink.
-Let the beets sit until cool enough to handle with your hands.
-Hubs don’t bother, but I like to wear rubber gloves when peeling the skins off the beets.
-The juice from the beets can stain your hands pink.
+Drain the boiled beets in a colander over the sink and let them sit until they are cool enough to handle.
+Hubs doesn’t bother, but I like to wear rubber gloves when peeling the skins off the beets, as the juice can stain your hands pink.

-Be careful beets can be quite hot.
-Cut the stems off the top of the beet.
-The skin peels off quite easily, with a little help from a small paring knife for any spots that happen to stick.
-I like to do this under cool water.
+Be careful, as the beets can still be quite hot.
+Cut the stems off the tops of the beets.
+The skins should peel off easily, with a little help from a small paring knife for any spots that stick.
+I like to do this under cool running water.

 Freshly peeled boiled beets with the skin removed being sliced by hand over a sink of cold water.

-Slice and pack the sliced beets into hot jars, leaving 1-inch head space.
+Slice the beets and pack them into hot jars, leaving 1 inch of headspace.

 Eight mason jars sitting on a wooden cutting board.
 Each jar is filled with cooked and sliced beets, but the spiced pickling brine has not been added yet.

-1. Once the jars are filled using a funnel and ladle, transfer the hot brine over the beet, leaving 1/2 inch headspace.
-Place a thin rubber spatula down the side of the jar to release any air bubbles.
+Using a funnel and ladle, pour the hot brine over the beets, leaving 1/2 inch of headspace.
+Slide a thin rubber spatula down the inside of the jars to release any trapped air bubbles.

 A collage of canning pickled beets in jars.
 1st image is brine being addded to a jar with the funnel and ladel.
 2nd image shows wiping the jar ring of with a clean cloth.
 3rd shows the jar of pickled beets with just the lid on it.
 4th image shows the ring being added to the jar of canned pickled beets.

-Process pints and quarts for 30 minutes in a boiling water canner.
+Process pint and quart jars for 30 minutes in a boiling water canner.

-When my Mom first made this recipe she didn’t water bath pickles, we just hot-sealed them.
-Modern recipes include water bathing, it’s not hard to do, and safety first, so I water bath my pickles now.
-This is how to water bath your beet pickles to make sure the jars seal.
+When my Mom first made this recipe, she didn’t water bath pickles.
+We simply hot-sealed the jars.
+Modern canning guidelines include water bath processing, and while it adds an extra step, it’s not difficult and safety always comes first.
+This is how I water bath my beet pickles to make sure the jars seal properly.

-Fill a water bath canner so that the water level is high enough to fully submerge the jars.
+Fill a water bath canner with enough water to fully submerge the jars.
 Bring the water in the canner to a boil.

 A waterbath canner filled with 12 pint sized jars of freshly made pickled beets and boiling water.
 You can see the steam coming off the top of the hot water and there is an inch of water above the top of the jars.

-Place the hot jars of beet pickled into the water canning using a jar lifter.
-Reheat the water canner until the water returns to a boil.
+Place the hot jars of pickled beets into the boiling water canner using a jar lifter.
+Reheat the canner if needed until the water returns to a full boil.

-Time the canning from the second the water starts to boil again.
-Boil the jarred beet pickles for 30 minutes.
-Don’t overcook them.
+Start timing the canning process once the water begins to boil again.
+Process the jars for 30 minutes.
+Do not overcook.

-Once the time is up, remove the beet pickles using the rubber canning jar lifter.
-Place on a cutting board covered with a cloth and let cool to room temperature undisturbed.
-This takes between 12 and 24 hours.
-You will hear the jar lids pop as they seal.
+When the processing time is complete, carefully remove the jars using a jar lifter.
+Place them on a cutting board covered with a cloth and let them cool, undisturbed, until they reach room temperature.
+This can take between 12 and 24 hours.
+As the jars cool, you will hear the lids pop as they seal.

 A jar of spiced pickled beets, its open and you can see the sliced beets inside.